molML/fragSMILES4reaction/README.md

 ## 🧪 Reproducibility

-The output of the experiments is already included in [`experiments_reactions/`](./experiments_reactions), except for the model checkpoints (`.ckpt` files), which will be made available soon.
-For this reason prediction (see scripts section) phase can not be executed directly if trained model are not obtained, but analysis about them are already provided in this repository.
+The output of the experiments is already included in [`experiments_reactions/`](./experiments_reactions), including model checkpoints (`.ckpt` files) adopted for analysis.
+You can train the model yourself, making sure **not to resume from existing checkpoints**.
+The prediction phase (see the [scripts](#scripts) section) can be executed directly, if the trained models are stored in the appropriate `experiment` folder.
+However, the results of such predictions have already been analyzed and are available in this repository.

-However to reproduce our experiments:
+To reproduce our experiments:

 1. Clone the repository: